Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 and all values can be estimated on a 1-13 scale using planning poker cards
 - [What is Spike in Scrum?]
 > Spikes are an invention of Extreme Programming (XP), are a special type of user story that is used to gain the knowledge necessary to reduce the risk of a technical approach.
 A spike has a maximum time-box size [...]
 A Spike is a great way to mitigate risks early and allows the team ascertain feedback and develop an understanding on an upcoming PBI’s complexity.
+- Anchor effect (bias) :
+> For a given test software project and a random group of developpers,
+> a single sentence in the specs **estimating that it should take** 2 or 20 months to complete,
+> is the main statistical drive explaining **why it took, in the end**, 5 or 15 months to produce it,
+> **regardless of how much** experience the developpers have in the domain,
+> how much experience they have in software development in general,
+> what techniques they're using or how familiar they are with the tools.
+Experiment by Aranda & Easterbrook (2005)
+Source: [Greg Wilson - What We Actually Know About Software Development, and Why We Believe It's True] - 15:55
+- If more than 20-25% of a component has to be revised, it's better to rewrite it from scratch (Thomas et al, 1997)

 ## Retrospectives
 - Content/Pas content/A améliorer/A continuer/A arrêter/Questions